Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Analysis

 We construct a covariance between the $j$th and $k$th sample on the velocity curve as

-where the sum is carried out over the sample of galaxies $N=82$ and $\overline{V_{\mathrm{c}}}$ is the mean circular speed for all galaxies across the whole sample.
-Note that, in our non-standard application of PCA, we do not subtract the mean of each circular curve but rather the mean of this sample.
-Such a formulation is needed in cases where we are trying to develop a representative basis (\citealt{ Koch2013}).
-We diagonalize the covariance matrix, obtaining a set of $N$ eigenvectors ($\mathbf{u}_n$) and the eigenvalues represents the relative power of those eigenvectors in describing the population.
+where the sum is carried out over the sample of galaxies $N=238$ and $\overline{V_{\mathrm{c}}}$ is the mean circular speed for all galaxies across the whole sample.
+Note that, in our application of PCA, we do not subtract the mean of each circular curve but rather the mean of this sample (for our sample $\overline{V_{\mathrm{c}}}$=196.336 \kms).
+Such a formulation is needed in the cases where we are trying to develop a representative basis (\citealt{ Koch2013}).
+We diagonalize the covariance matrix, obtaining a set of $N$ eigenvectors ($\textbf{\textit{u}}_n$) and the eigenvalues represent the relative power of those eigenvectors in describing the population.

-Figure \ref{fig:pcaradial}, left panel, shows the first five principal component eigenvectors ${\bf u}$, needed to reconstruct the circular velocity curves of the 82 galaxies shown with the corresponding fraction of the power in that eigenvector.
-The first dominant feature of the 82 circular velocity curves is shown by the first eigenvector ${\bf u_1}$ with 89.47 \% (long-dashed line).
-Eigenvectors $\mathbf{u}_2$ to $\mathbf{u}_5$ contain 8.17\%, 1.45\%, 0.53\% and 0.19\% of the power respectively.
-The reconstructed circular velocities, using the five eigenvectors and five principal components, contain 99.71 \% of the total information of the 82 RCs.
+Fig. \ref{fig:pcaradial}, left-hand panel, shows the first five principal component (PC) eigenvectors $\textbf{\textit{u}}$, needed to reconstruct the CVCs of the 238 galaxies shown with the corresponding fraction of the power in that eigenvector.
+The first dominant feature of the 238 CVCs is shown by the first eigenvector $\textbf{\textit{u}}_1$ with 93.33 per cent (long-dashed line).
+Eigenvectors $\textbf{\textit{u}}_2$ to $\textbf{\textit{u}}_5$ contain 5.41 per cent, 0.87 per cent, 0.29 per cent and 0.07 per cent of the power respectively.
+The reconstructed circular velocities, using the five eigenvectors and five principal components, contain 99.97 per cent of the total information of the 238 CVCs.

-In Fig. \ref{fig:pcaradial}, right panel, we show an example of reconstructed circular velocity ($V_{\mathrm{c,rec}}$) of the galaxy NGC5406 (red curve) after applying PCA. $V_{\mathrm{c,rec}}$ (black dashed curve) is the linear combination between the five main PC eigenvectors ${\bf u}$ and five projections $PC_i$, adding the mean value $\overline{V_{c}}$ of the circular velocities calculated among all 82 galaxies:
+In Fig. \ref{fig:pcaradial}, right-hand panel, we show an example of reconstructed circular velocity ($V_{\mathrm{c,rec}}$) of the galaxy NGC\,7671 (red curve) after applying PCA. $V_{\mathrm{c,rec}}$ (black dashed curve) is the linear combination between the five main PC eigenvectors $\textbf{\textit{u}}$ and five projections PC$_i$, adding the mean value $\overline{V_{c}}$ of the circular velocities calculated among all 238 galaxies: